leonardobaranelli/leonardobaranelli/README.md

 _Backend oriented Full Stack Web Developer, with studies in engineering, online academies and <strong>self-taught</strong>.
 In process and completely focused on becoming <strong>AI Powered Engineering</strong>.
-In constant growth, I am focused too on cutting-edge technologies for Web development Backend.
+In constant growth, I am focused also on cutting-edge technologies for Web development Backend.
 With a lot of emphasis on the integration and implementation of AI, as well as the creation of solutions with AI through Machine Learning/Deep Learning._

 _Deep understanding of maths, algorithms, programming logic_ <br>
 _Deep self-knowledge and self-taught student_